in

 The prices of soapstone floor tiles can also vary depending on where the material was quarried and how high or low its talc content is.

-Lower talc content usually costs more because it means that the material is denser and more durable.
+Lower talc content usually costs more because the material is denser and more durable.

 How Do You Clean Soapstone Tiles?